Guy Fletcher: Biography

 Guy Edward Fletcher was born into a musical family and is the namesake of his uncle, Guy Fletcher, who wrote several hit songs for other artists with composing partner Doug Flett.
 His mother Barbara was a session singer; his father Ted Fletcher, an audio designer, created a line of audio equipment named after Joe Meek with whom he had worked.

 Fletcher is also the cousin of children's television presenter Justin Fletcher.

 Whilst learning a trade as an audio engineer at DJM Studios in London at the age of 15, Fletcher also had a succession of his own bands and learned to play keyboards, guitars, and a variety of stringed instruments.
 He joined and toured with Steve Harley & Cockney Rebel in 1979 and in 1981, and with Roxy Music for their Avalon world tour during 1982 and 1983.
 In 1983, Fletcher was recruited by Dire Straits' lead guitarist Mark Knopfler to work on the music for the films Cal and Comfort and Joy.
-He joined Dire Straits as a full time member in 1984, his first album with them being their most successful, 1985's Brothers in Arms, which put the band in a global spotlight, and remained with the band until their 1995 disbanding.
+He joined Dire Straits as a full-time member in 1984, his first album with them being their most successful, 1985's Brothers in Arms, which put the band in a global spotlight, and he remained with the band until their 1995 disbanding.

-In 1986, Fletcher co-produced Belouis Some's album Belouis Some with Gary Langan.
+In 1987, Fletcher co-produced Belouis Some's album Belouis Some with Gary Langan.

 In 1996, Fletcher toured as part of Bryan Ferry's band on his Mamouna world tour.

 In 2013, Guy produced the album Tierra by renowned flamenco artist Vicente Amigo.